 A Home Cooked Meal

-The constant running back and forth to doctor appointments or treatments can make it difficult for a cancer patient to eat well, especially if they’re cooking for themselves.
-Throw in a few side effects of chemotherapy, and the thought of preparing a meal can be overwhelming.
+The constant running back and forth to doctor appointments or treatments can make it difficult for a cancer patients to eat well, especially if they’re cooking for themselves.
+Add the side effects of chemotherapy, and the thought of preparing a meal can be overwhelming.